Ignite-Laboratories/Enigmaneering/enigma1/solution2/E1S2 - Duplicate Filtration.md

 ### Leveraging Temporal Context

-There is only a _very_ small tweak that allows duplicate filtration - walk the data and leverage the provided temporal context to trim off _this_ activation's duplicates -
+There is only a _very_ small tweak that allows duplicate filtration - walk the data and use the provided temporal context to trim off _this_ activation's duplicates -

     var lastMoment time.Time